strapi/documentation/docusaurus/docs/dev-docs/api/content-apis.md

 <!-- TODO: mention Document Service API here and how it will play with, or replace, the Entity Service API -->

-- The [Entity Service API](/dev-docs/api/entity-service) is the recommended API to interact with your application's database within the [backend server](/dev-docs/customization) or through [plugins](/dev-docs/plugins).
-The Entity Service is the layer that handles Strapi's complex data structures like components and dynamic zones, which the lower-level layers are not aware of.
+- The [Document Service API](/dev-docs/api/document-service) is the recommended API to interact with your application's database within the [backend server](/dev-docs/customization) or through [plugins](/dev-docs/plugins).
+The Document Service is the layer that handles **documents** <DocumentDefinition /> as well as Strapi's complex data structures like components and dynamic zones.
 - The [Query Engine API](/dev-docs/api/query-engine) interacts with the database layer at a lower level and is used under the hood to execute database queries.
-It gives unrestricted internal access to the database layer, but should be used only if the Entity Service API does not cover your use case.
+It gives unrestricted internal access to the database layer, but should be used only if the Document Service API does not cover your use case.

 <!-- TODO: update diagram to mention Document Service API -->